Are you excited? I’m excited about the Elemental Joy cloth diaper release!

 DETAILS, Details, details.

 The Elemental Joy is a budget-friendly cloth diaper.
 Ringing in at under $10 in the United States, the conversion, shipping, and more doesn’t add up as nicely at Canadian Retailers.
-CozyBums has it currently listed for $13.20 or $11.95 for the diaper and $1.95 for the insert.
+Many Canadian Cloth Diaper retailers have it currently listed for $13.20 or $11.95 for the diaper and $1.95 for the insert.
 That’s still one of the cheapest diapers in store.

 But what about that diaper?
 Surprisingly it’s a pocket diaper.
-With a polyester microsuede (thats my best approximation) pocket and a laminated polyester exterior, the diaper is just like any other pocket diaper.
+A pocket cloth diaper is a diaper with an interior pocket that you stuff things inside.
+The Elemental Joy features a polyester microsuede (thats my best approximation) pocket and a laminated polyester exterior, the diaper is just like any other pocket diaper.
 It features an opening in the back, and a similar cut to the 5.0 (but its not identical).

 A 3×3 snap on the front offers an adjustable size from 8-35lbs, and a double snap waist gives a close snug fit all around.